mathisbot/opengl-fps/README.md

     gcc -Wall -std=c17 -I src/include -L src/lib -o build/fps src/main.c $(find src/include -name "*.c") -lmingw32 -lSDL2main -lSDL2 -lSDL2_mixer -lopengl32 -lglew32 -lassimp
   ```
   A compiled file will then be generated as `build/retro_fps` or `build/retro_fps.exe`, depending on your OS.

+4. Please note that game assets are no longer hosted on Github, due to their sheer size.
+You can download them here : **Not available for now**.

 <p align="right">(<a href="#readme-top">Up</a>)</p>